 Don’t miss: Glacier Paradise in Zermatt might be costly, but it’s as impressive as the name suggests.
 If it’s out of your budget, there are dozens of hikes that can dish up magnificent views of the Matterhorn for free.

-How to get there by train: Regular trains between the two cities take approximately two hours.
-The train between Visp and Zermatt isn't included in your Eurail Pass, but you'll get a discount.
+How to get there by train: Regular trains between the two cities take approximately two hours, and the train between Visp and Zermatt is included in your Eurail Pass.

 Days 7 - 8: St Moritz, Switzerland

 St. Moritz is a beautiful city.
 It just oozes glitz and glamour all year round.
 To get there, a ride on the Glacier Express is an experience you won’t forget.
 This popular route is completely covered by the Eurail Pass!
 You’ll need to pay a reservation fee to secure a seat, but consider this a once-in-a-lifetime opportunity.